mohsenvafa/pharmacy-modernization-project-model/podman/README.md

 - Data is persisted in Podman volumes, so it survives container restarts
 - Use `podman-clean` to completely reset all data (requires confirmation)
-- All services run on a dedicated network `rxintake_network`
+- All services run on a dedicated network `pharmacy_modernization_network`
 - The seed command will clear existing patients before inserting new ones
 - Podman is more secure (rootless) and lightweight compared to Docker
 - Compatible with Docker compose files (no changes needed)